Last Updated on January 24, 2024

 Please be aware that this data is not an exact science as differences are common and we are currently seeing more frequent adjustments due to high inflation levels.

-- tailoring your resume and cover letter to meet Bain’s standards
+- Refining your resume and cover letter to align with Bain’s specific requirements.

-- showing you how to pass the Bain Online Assessments
+- Providing strategies to successfully navigate the Bain Online Assessments such as the SOVA.